How does the Global Sustainable Tourism Council (GSTC) function, and how does it support the global travel industry?

 How has your view on sustainability and tourism changed over the years?

-At the beginning, I focused on ecotourism.
+In the beginning, I focused on ecotourism.
 However, I slowly came to realize that as a niche segment in tourism, its impact on the whole travel industry is not enough.

 I also began to challenge a perception of many ecotourism professionals that “ecotourism is the fastest-growing segment in tourism” – an inaccurate statement that is not based on any statistics.
 I tried to trace the sources and citations and found no proper reports behind this hollow statement.